Above: the new Olympus VS200 high throughput slide scanning system in ECSCRI

-The eagle-eyed amongst you may have noticed that the main corridor within the bioimaging hub is looking a little nattier these days.
-We thought it required some brightening up and so have started to adorn its walls with some nice, new A0-sized foamex prints of microscopical images that we’ve generated in-house on the hub’s microscope systems.
-We’ve tried to select images that showcase the beauty of the unseen microscopic world which reflect the art in science, or ‘SciArt’ as it is now known (see below ref).
-We hope the images stimulate interest and highlight the state-of-the-art research and research facilities within Cardiff School of Biosciences.
+The eagle-eyed amongst you may have noticed that the main corridor within the Bioimaging Research Hub is looking a little nattier these days.
+We thought it required some brightening up and so have started to adorn its walls with some nice, new A0-sized foamex prints of microscopical images that we’ve generated in-house on the Hub’s microscope systems.
+We’ve tried to select images that showcase the beauty of the unseen microscopic world which reflect the art in science, or ‘SciArt’ as it is now commonly known.
+We hope the images stimulate interest and highlight the state-of-the-art research and facilities within Cardiff School of Biosciences.
 No prizes for spotting the artistic influences on some of our ‘works’ : )

 The Bioimaging research hub does a nice sideline 3D printing scale replicas of biological samples for use in science engagement and teaching.
-These can be made from the teeniest of microscopic samples imaged via optical sectioning microscopy (i.e. confocal or lightsheet) or from large anatomical samples imaged via 3D photogrammetry or from 3D scanning techniques.
-We’ve posted a few blogs on this site in the past describing 3D pollen models that we’ve made for various research groups within Cardiff University (e.g. for the ‘Footprints in time’ and ‘PharmaBees’ projects) and for a growing number of external organisations within the UK and abroad (e.g. the Met office, the Smithsonian institute etc).
+These can be made from the smallest of microscopic samples imaged via optical sectioning microscopy (i.e., confocal or lightsheet) or from large anatomical samples imaged via 3D photogrammetry or from 3D scanning techniques.
+I’ve posted a few blogs on this site in the past describing 3D pollen models that we’ve made for various research groups within Cardiff University (e.g. for the ‘Footprints in time’ and ‘PharmaBees’ projects) and for a growing number of external organisations within the UK and abroad (e.g. the Met office, the Smithsonian institute etc).

 Recently, we were approached by the National Botanic Gardens of Wales (NBGW) to generate 3D models of twenty different species of pollen grains identified in honey by Dr Natasha De Vere’s research group for their science outreach and engagement programme.
 Natasha is the head of science at the NBGW and is using cutting edge DNA bar coding technology to understand pollinator foraging preferences.
 This research is providing amazing insights into the selective range of plant species that important pollinating insects such as bees visit when foraging (you can read more about this fascinating work here and in the reference below).